-These four to five element cooktops drop into a countertop installation independently from a standalone oven of any variety.
+A four or five element cooktop can drop into a countertop independently from a standalone oven.
 They require a 240 volt outlet or may be hardwired into the electrical system.
-Prices range from \$500 to over \$2000.
+Prices range from \$400 to over \$2,000.

 Portables

 These one and two element units can be set on a countertop anywhere and plugged in to a standard 120 volt outlet.
 These generally don't have the power boost option to heat up as fast as the 240 volt models but are still rapid.
 Prices range from \$50 to over \$500 for some commercial grade portables.